Charitable mobile network The People's Operator launches

 Data costs 12.5p per megabyte.
 In comparison, Vodafone offers data at £1 for a day's access - with a 25MB limit - with each extra megabyte costing 4p thereafter.

 Keith Dyer, editor of Mobile Europe, told the BBC that TPO may find it difficult to tempt users to change networks - even for a good cause.

 "I think that they need a more attractive data package," he said.

-"I would be reticent to say that lots of people would switch operator purely for those voice and text rates."'Bathe in beans'
+"I would be reticent to say that lots of people would switch operator purely for those voice and text rates."

 However, while he said while there was "nothing remarkable" about the packages on offer, the scheme itself may appeal to users' philanthropic side.